In California, Workplace Discrimination And Harassment Based On Genetic Information Or Family Medical History Is Illegal

-The 2008 Genetic Information Nondiscrimination Act (GINA) Title II forbids discrimination in the field of genetic information in the workplace, became effective on 21 November 2009.
+The 2008 Genetic Information Nondiscrimination Act (GINA) Title II forbids discrimination in the field of genetic information in the workplace and became effective on 21 November 2009.

 The EEOC applies title II of GINA (dealing with genetic discrimination in employment).
 It is the responsibility of the Departments of Labor, Health and Human Services, and the Treasury to issue regulations for GINA Title I, which concerns the use of genetic information in health insurance.